NixOS/nix.dev/source/install-nix.md

 # Install Nix
 Requirements:
- - Prior to installation, you might need to first install `xz-utils` or similar for uncompressing the Nix binary tarball (`.tar.xz`) that will be downloaded via the scripts below.
+ - Prior to installation, you might first need to install `xz-utils` or similar for decompressing the Nix binary tarball (`.tar.xz`) that will be downloaded via the scripts below.

 :::::{tab-set}